 In most cases, all you need is money.
 For some parts, and some cars — and some budgets — you need to be a bit more resourceful.
 But it's not that hard.
 This page exists to help you find the Saab part you need.

 Most suppliers can and will turn your description of the car and the part you need into a 7- or 8-digit Saab part number (p/n).
 But it pays to dig a little and find the part number yourself, if only to compare.
-The Saab EPC (Electronic Parts Catalog) and the WIS (Workshop Information System, which replaced the old paper repair manuals) are readily available.
-You just need to install the software (requires Windows, XP and up).
-The EPC is also directly available online though finding things in the Saab taxonomy can be an art.
+The WIS (Workshop Information System), which replaced the old paper service/repair manuals, is now available online!
+For some models you may still need to install the software (requires Windows, XP and up).
+The Saab EPC (Electronic Parts Catalog) is also directly available online though finding things in the Saab taxonomy can be an art.
 Don't be afraid to ask for help.

 When ordering a part, don't just give the number, even if you think you're sure.
 Give all the pertinent information — and the seller may well ask you for more.
 Many parts have variants for engine (2.0T, V6, B205R); transmission (auto, manual, Sensonic); trim levels (SE, Arc, Linear, Viggen, Aero); the presence of other equipment (like folding or heated or auto-dimming side mirrors — even if these were all standard on your model and year); a few even have special codes (coil springs and shocks).
 For brake discs and calipers, you have to measure: no amount of numbers or codes will tell you for sure what size they are.
 Some numbers get superseded, replaced by newer numbers; some used parts will come in either the old or new number, so search with both.